m-ocean-it/GoInvarCollection/README.md

 	unwrappedPerson := invar.Unwrap(p)

 	// It's okay to call Unwrap instead of TryUnwrap on the structs' fields, since we know that the struct's
-	// invariant holds up here and individual field invariants were checked upon instantiation.
-	// (Since we just unwrapped the struct and didn't modify it in any way, all it's invariants must hold up.
+	// invariant holds up here.
+(Since we just unwrapped the struct and didn't modify it in any way.
 	// But, to be on the safe side, you can always use TryUnwrap and handle potential errors.) unwrappedName := invar.Unwrap(unwrappedPerson.Name)
 	unwrappedAge := invar.Unwrap(unwrappedPerson.Age)
+	unwrappedPlacesBeen := invar.Unwrap(unwrappedPerson.PlacesBeen)

-	// We know that unwrappedName is non-empty, since it's type is NonEmptyString. fmt.Println("non-empty name is " + unwrappedName)
+	// We know that unwrappedName is non-empty, since its type is NonEmptyString. fmt.Println("non-empty name is " + unwrappedName)

-	// We know that unwrappedAge is a positive integer, since it's type is PositiveInt. fmt.Println("positive age is " + fmt.Sprint(unwrappedAge)) }
+	// We know that unwrappedAge is a positive integer, since its type is PositiveInt. fmt.Println("positive age is " + fmt.Sprint(unwrappedAge))

+	// Accessing the first place is safe since we know that unwrappedPlacesBeen is non-empty,
+	// because its type is NonEmptySlice.
+We, also, need to unwrap NonEmptyString from that slice. fmt.Println("first place is " + invar.Unwrap(unwrappedPlacesBeen[0])) }
 ```